404aina/RAG-Expert-Corporate-Intelligence-Agent/README.md

 ---
 ## 🔒 Intellectual Property & Code Access

 **Please Note:** This project was developed as a proprietary tool for **Innoveam Sdn Bhd**.
-Due to Non-Disclosure Agreements (NDA) and Intellectual Property restrictions, the source code cannot be made public.
+Due to Non-Disclosure Agreements (NDA) and Private & Confidential (P&C) restrictions, the source code cannot be made public.

 This repository serves as a **technical showcase** of the system architecture, design decisions, and problem-solving strategies employed during development.